hashicorp/design-system/website/docs/components/alert/partials/content/content.md

 ## General recommendations

-- Keep the title short, as this will be the most prominent element when users scan the alert.
+- Keep the title short, as this will be the most prominent element when users scan the Alert.
 - Avoid ending the title with a period.
 - Alert descriptions should be short but clear enough to explain what’s happening.
 We recommend keeping messages under 90 characters.
 - For warning and critical alerts, guide the users on how to prevent or fix the issue.